Oracle Database or Hadoop?

 Christo says that this means that Big Data is actually a license issue.
 It is partially a license issue – Oracle Database is expensive and MySQL isn’t good at data warehouse stuff.
 It is partially a storage and network issue of scaling large volumes of data, locality of data is becoming more critical.
 But I see it mostly as using the right tool for the job – and just because Oracle can do something, doesn’t make it the best way to do it.
 Sometimes you just need Python, a good file system and a nice distributed framework.

-6 comments on “Oracle Database or Hadoop?”
+6 Responses to “Oracle Database or Hadoop?”